8th Cavalry Regiment: Indian Wars (1866–90)

 In May 1888, the regiment prepared for the longest march ever taken by a cavalry regiment.
 With the increased number of settlers moving to the Northwest United States, the regiment was ordered to march more than 2600 mi to its new regimental headquarters located at Fort Meade, South Dakota and station at Fort Keogh, Montana.
 Some of its march was along the famous Santa Fe Trail in New Mexico, near which carvings on large boulders and trees still gives mute testimony of the troops on the longest of all trails.

 Spanish–American War

-At the outbreak of the Spanish–American War in 1898, the 8th Regimental Headquarters and six troops went by rail to Camp A. G. Forse, Alabama and sailed from Savannah, Georgia, for the island of Cuba for a four-year tour of duty to secure the peace.
+At the outbreak of the Spanish–American War in 1898, the 8th Regimental Headquarters and six troops went by rail to Camp A. G. Forse, Alabama and sailed on USAT Logan from Savannah, Georgia, for the island of Cuba for a four-year tour of duty to secure the peace.
 Their duties were varied and included protection of American citizens and their property.